cmenon12/gravatar-to-google-contacts/README.md

 * Pillow>=7.1.2
 * protobuf>=3.12.1

-### Creating a new Google Cloud Platform Project and enabling the People API
+### Creating a Google Cloud Platform Project and enabling the People API
 You will need to create your own Google Cloud Platform Project, enable the People API, and create & download some OAuth 2.0 Client ID credentials as `credentials.json`.

 If you've not used Google Cloud Platform before then you can do all of this really easily by clicking on the large blue button labelled `Enable the People API` [here](https://developers.google.com/people/quickstart/python#step_1_turn_on_the).
-Choose to create a `Desktop app` and as per those instructions in resulting dialog click **DOWNLOAD CLIENT CONFIGURATION** and save the file `credentials.json` to your working directory.
+Choose to create a `Desktop app` and as per the instructions there in the resulting dialog click **DOWNLOAD CLIENT CONFIGURATION** and save the file `credentials.json` to where you're working.
+You mustn't share `credentials.json` or `token.pickle` with anyone.

 Use of the Google People API is (at the time of writing) free.

 Creating your own project helps to keep your contacts safe because you control the app that is asking to access them (and you can see my all of my source code here).
-You can revoke your app from accessing your contacts at [https://myaccount.google.com/permissions](https://myaccount.google.com/permissions).
+You can stop your app accessing your contacts by revoking it at [https://myaccount.google.com/permissions](https://myaccount.google.com/permissions).

 ## Usage